finnito/Science/content/12ess/as91187/4-energy-transformations.md

 ---

-<iframe width="1083" height="609" src="https://www.youtube.com/embed/TuDfZ2Md5x8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1256" height="628" src="https://www.youtube.com/embed/4Wrc4fHSCpw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

-## Pātai
+## Akoranga 5 Mahi Tuatahi

-What are some characteristics of a crater that could change depending on the energy of the impact?
+1. Brainstorm some characteristics of a crater that could change depending on the energy of the impact?

 ---